Python-PyQt/PyQt-builder/doc/pyproject_toml.rst

 508 <https://www.python.org/dev/peps/pep-0508/>`__.

 **jobs**
-    TODO
+    The integer value is the number of make jobs that will be run in parallel (on Linux and macOS).
 There is also a corresponding command line option.

 **make**
-    TODO
-    There is also a corresponding command line option.
+    The boolean value specifies if :program:`make` (or :program:`nmake` on Windows) is executed automatically.
+By default it is executed automatically.
+There is also a corresponding command line option for :program:`sip-build`.

 **qmake**
-    TODO
+    The value is the full path name of the :program:`qmake` executable.
+By default it is assumed to be on :envvar:`PATH`.
 There is also a corresponding command line option.

 **qmake-settings**
-    TODO
+    The value is a list of strings, usually of the form ``NAME += VALUE``, that are added to any :program:`qmake` :file:`.pro` file that is created.
 There is also a corresponding command line option.

 **spec**
-    TODO
+    The value is passed as the ``-spec`` argument to :program:`qmake` whenever it is executed by the builder.
 There is also a corresponding command line option.

 ``[tool.sip.project]`` Section